ttulka/java-samples/ddd-ecommerce-example/README.md

 **Configuration** assemblies the Service as a single component.
 - Has dependencies to all inner layers.
-- Can be implemented by Spring's context `@Configuration` or simply by object composition.
+- Can be implemented by Spring's context `@Configuration` or simply by object composition and Dependency Injection.
 - Implements the Dependency Inversion Principle.

-**Gateways** create the published API of the service.
+**Gateways** create the published API of the Service.
  - Driving Adapters in the Hexagonal Architecture.
  - REST, SOAP, or web Controllers,
  - Event Listeners,